thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 title: "Image Classification in the Browser with Javascript"
 image: "cover.jpg"
 image_credit: "Photo by <a href='https://unsplash.com/photos/vWI1kTcMcDI?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Alex Block</a> on <a href='https://unsplash.com'>Unsplash</a>"
-tags: ["image classification", "artificial intelligence", "javascript", "imagenet", "mobilenet", "deep learning", "machine learning", "tensorflow.js"]
+tags: ["image classification", "artificial intelligence", "javascript", "imagenet", "mobilenet", "deep learning", "machine learning", "tensorflow.js", "web"]
 description: "Quickly train image classification models in your browser with just a few labeled images.
 Build your own with Javascript."

 ---

 Machine Learning has a reputation for demanding lots of data and powerful GPU computations.
 This leads many people to believe that building custom machine learning models for their specific dataset is impractical without a large investment of time and resources.
-In fact, you can leverage Transfer Learning in your browser to train an accurate image classifier in less than a minute with just a few labeled images.
+In fact, you can leverage Transfer Learning on the web to train an accurate image classifier in less than a minute with just a few labeled images.

 # What's Image Classification Used For?